CaptainOfFlyingDutchman/manvendrask.github.com/_posts/2020-05-24-react-calenar-dynamic-css-grid.md

 }
 ~~~

 By using this code you'll get nothing except a long list of `span` elements.
-To convert them into proper calendar like grid, we can give the `calendar` rule a `display: grid` and `grid-template-columns: repeat(7, 1fr);` properties.
+To convert them into proper calendar like grid, we can give the `calendar` rule `display: grid;` and `grid-template-columns: repeat(7, 1fr);` properties.

 ~~~css
 .calendar {